bignacio/soc/README.md

-# soc
-Stream of Code
+# System on a Consciousness